Year of publication

 family, relationships, identity, gender, gender roles, sexuality, intersectionality, race and racism

-Gabriela Babnik is a poetic, elegant writer with a special knack for seamlessly interconnecting the narrative strands of a novel and an acute sensitivity for human relationships and the human condition.
-And while the novel has a very wide scope in terms of both geography – Ljubljana-Paris-New York – and themes it deals with – identity, gender, gender roles, racism – it stays true to its title as it intimately deals with relationships both within and outside families.
+While the novel has a very wide scope in terms of both geography and themes it deals with – from identity to gender, gender roles and racism – it stays true to its title as it intimately deals with relationships both within and outside families.

 Shortlisted for the Kresnik Award for best novel of the year 2016